copenlu/academic-kickstart/content/people/miryam/index.md

 role = "Postdoc"

 # Short bio (displayed in user profile at end of posts)
 bio = "Miryam's main research interests are syntactic parsing, multilingual NLP and interpretability.
-She is an international postdoc affiliated with KU Leuven as well as the University of Copenhagen."
+She is an assistant profesor at KU Leuven, and was previously an international postdoc affiliated with KU Leuven as well as the University of Copenhagen."

 # External website link
 external_link = "https://cl.lingfil.uu.se/~miryam/"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2018-01-14T17:07:01
+date = 2017-01-29T17:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Affiliated"]
+tags = ["Alumni"]

 # Social/Academic Networking
 #